-Spiritual Resources > Prayer < Read this in your own language.
+Spiritual Resources > Praying to God < Read this in your own language.

 The more your heart opens out to God in prayer, the more that your time with God will buoy your daily life.
 Spiritual disciplines and practices assist us in this opening-out.

 Jesus gives a great lesson on what prayer is like.
 It's like the woman who keeps knocking at the door until the judge comes out and addresses her concern, if only just to get rid of those annoying knocks.
 (Picture Jesus smiling as he tells the story.)
 But how much more would you be heard by Someone who loves you?
 Many people today wonder if we should be pestering God with our concerns.
 The answer is Scriptural: God says 'pester me'!